Getting Started

 If the scan had found warnings, skilltap would show them and offer to run a deeper semantic scan using your local AI agent before asking you to confirm.

-skilltap install user/commit-helper --global --yesYou can skip the scope prompt with --global or --project:
+skilltap install user/commit-helper --global --yesTo override the smart-scope inference, pass --global or --project:

 During install, skilltap asks which agents the skill should be visible to.
 Your selection creates symlinks into agent-specific directories (e.g. ~/.claude/skills/).
 You can save your choice as the default for future installs.